 -

 Essex at 9.30 AM November 20th A drawing of a whaleship with cut masts laying almost on her side, her deck facing away from the viewer.
-Within ten minutes of the second strike, the Essex’s lower decks filled with water and she capsized.
-However, because she sank bow-first, William Bond, the ship’s steward and one of its six Black crewmembers, was able to rescue Captain Pollard’s and first mate Chase’s trunks, the latter of which contained a jack knife, whetstone, pencil, ten sheets of writing paper, three small fish hooks, soap, and clothing, and the navigational equipment - two compasses, two quadrants, and two copies of Nathaniel Bowditch’s "New American Practical Navigator" - from their cabins at the stern of the ship.
-To salvage additional supplies, Captain Pollard ordered that the ship’s rigging and masts be cut so that she could turn upright, or, simply, “right.”
+Within ten minutes of the second strike, the “Essex”’s lower decks filled with water and she capsized.
+However, because she sank bow-first, William Bond, the ship’s steward and one of its six Black crewmembers, was able to rescue Captain George Pollard, Jr.’s and first mate Owen Chase’s trunks, the latter of which contained a jack knife, whetstone, pencil, ten sheets of writing paper, three small fish hooks, soap, and clothing, and the navigational equipment - two compasses, two quadrants, and two copies of Nathaniel Bowditch’s “New American Practical Navigator” - from their cabins at the stern of the ship.
+To salvage additional supplies, Captain Pollard ordered that the ship’s rigging and masts be cut so that she could right.

 -

 Essex on November 20th 1820 at 8 1/2 AM A drawing of a sperm whale and a sailing ship, the whale’s head facing the ship’s bow.
-While hunting whales almost two thousand miles off the coast of Peru in the “Offshore Ground” in November 1820, the Essex was attacked twice within ten minutes by an unusually large bull sperm whale.
-Nickerson, who was fifteen years old at the time, was steering the Essex when the attacks occurred.
-The whale is estimated to have struck the Essex at three knots (3.4 miles per hour/5.5 kilometres per hour) the first time and between six knots (6.9 miles per hour/11.1 kilometres per hour) and nine knots (10.3 miles per hour/16.6 kilometres per hour) the second time, puncturing the ship’s bow.
+Nickerson was steering the “Essex” when the attacks occurred.
+The whale is estimated to have struck the “Essex” at three knots (3.4 miles per hour/5.5 kilometres per hour) the first time and between six knots (6.9 miles per hour/11.1 kilometres per hour) and nine knots (10.3 miles per hour/16.6 kilometres per hour) the second time, puncturing the ship’s bow.
 It is unclear which strike is depicted in Nickerson's drawing.

 -